The Pristine HeII Emitter near GN-z11: Constraining the Mass Distribution of the First Stars: Introduction

 Ultimately, PopIII stars were likely more massive than subsequent generations of metal-enriched (PopII) stars.
 However, a wide variety of plausible PopIII IMFs remains: the peak can range from one to hundreds of solar masses, and the slope can be either flatter or steeper than Salpeter, although not completely flat.
 Can we use \textit{JWST} observations of high-$z$ galaxies to further constrain the PopIII IMF?

-The highly ionizing emission of PopIII stars produces characteristic Helium II (HeII) recombination lines, like $\rm HeII\lambda1640$ \citep[e.g.][]{tumlinson+00, zackrisson+11, inoue+11, Nakajima+22, lecroq+25}.
+The highly ionizing emission of PopIII stars produces characteristic Helium II (HeII) recombination lines, like $\rm HeII\lambda1640$ \citep[e.g.][]{tumlinson+00, peng01, zackrisson+11, inoue+11, Nakajima+22, lecroq+25}.
 Hence, we expect a strong HeII in the emission of systems hosting PopIII stars, combined with signatures of either metal-free or metal-poor gas enriched by the first PopIII supernovae.

-Despite extensive searches, only a handful of PopIII candidates have been discovered with \textit{JWST} so far.
-All but one are indeed {\it very metal-poor systems} at $z<7$, but they lack the HeII detection expected for PopIII stars \citep[]{vanzella+23,Nakajima+25, vanzella+26, morishita+25}.
+Despite extensive searches, only a handful of PopIII candidates have been identified with \textit{JWST} so far.
+All but one are at least {\it very metal-poor systems} at $z<7$ \citep[e.g.][]{vanzella+23, Nakajima+25}, with some potentially being metal-free \citep{morishita+25, vanzella+26}, yet they currently lack the HeII detection expected for PopIII stars.
 Only the $z=10.6$ companion of GN-z11 matches the expected properties of a pure PopIII galaxy, showing a combination of both a strong HeII emission, with $\rm EW(HeII\lambda1640) > 20\, $\AA, and absence of detectable metal lines \citep{maiolino+24}.

 Deeper \textit{JWST} observations reported in two companion papers have now revealed that this system, which we will dub \textit{Hebe}\footnote[1]{HElium Balmer Emitter.
-In ancient Greek mythology Hebe (\accdasia{}\acctonos{}H$\beta \eta$) is the goddess of youth, daughter of Zeus and Hera.}, consists of two components, C1 and C2, both showing HeII emission (Maiolino et al., submitted), along with tight upper limits on rest-frame UV and optical metal lines, and an H$\gamma$ detection in C2 (\"Ubler et al., submitted).
+In ancient Greek mythology Hebe (\accdasia{}\acctonos{}H$\beta \eta$) is the goddess of youth, daughter of Zeus and Hera.}, consists of two components, C1 and C2, both showing HeII emission \citep[][]{maiolino+26}, along with tight upper limits on rest-frame UV and optical metal lines, and an H$\gamma$ detection in C2 \citep[][]{ubler+26}.

 In this Letter, we use the model presented in \citealt{rusta+25} to interpret the new observations of \textit{Hebe} and assess their implications, addressing urgent questions: Is the companion of GN-z11 a truly pristine PopIII system, or is it also consistent with a very metal-poor PopII (or hybrid) galaxy?
 Can we use the observed spectral features of its components to further constrain the PopIII IMF?